arXiv/stats/stats-project/BACKENDREADME.md

 ## Run with Docker

 There is a dockerfile provided in the root of the project.
-To build an image from it, navigate to the frontend folder within a command line terminal and build it using commands
+To build an image from it, navigate to the backend folder within a command line terminal and build it using commands

 ```docker build -t arxiv-stats-api-image .``` and